Sunday, April 21, 2019

 At-home kits come in either trays or strips that adhere to the front of the teeth.
 These kits are widely available and can be picked up at the grocery or convenience store.

 At-home whitening kits are popular because of their low costs, ease of application and the ability to whiten teeth in the privacy of one's own home.
 These systems can be done on your schedule, which is convenient if you're a busy professional.

-The downsides to at-home teeth whitening kits is that the degree of whitening is limited and the whitening that does result will not last long.
+The downsides to at-home teeth whitening kits are that the degree of whitening is limited and the whitening that does the result will not last long.
 Deep stains and teeth that are severely discolored will likely not get fully white.